nalzok/ecnu-cem-faq/README.md

 + When reporting errors:

   + The issue's title should begin with a `[ER]`(error report).
-  + Add a link to the page in question.
+  + Add a link to the readthedocs page in question, and a link to the last issue concerning that page.
   + Quote the paragraph where the error resides.
   + Explain what the errors are, and how to fix them.